Master of Science in Library and Information Science, August 2007 – May 2010

 “BobstRef: Blogging the Knowledge Base in an Academic Library” (2008).
 NMRT Footnotes: Scholarship and Research for New Librarians, 37(4) 6–7.

-“The Cognitive Apprenticeship: An Approach to Teaching and Learning Virtual Reference“ (forthcoming).
+“The Cognitive Apprenticeship: An Approach to Teaching and Learning Virtual Reference“ (2017).
 In L. Ellis and N. Sosulski, Teaching Reference Today: New Directions and Approaches.
 Lanham, MD: Rowman & Littlefield.

 “Pacific Islands Region Overview” (2012).
 With V.W.
 Keener, J. J. Marra, M.L.
 Finucane, and D. Spooner.
 In Climate Change and Pacific Islands: Indicators and Impacts.
 Report for the 2012 Pacific Islands Regional Climate Assessment.
 Washington, DC: Island Press.
 3 citations